Shopping at our market? Here are some tips.posted by SPD Communications on May 21, 2013 in Tips

 Know the Crop Calendar

-Check out the ISDA Farmers’ Market Seasonal Chart to see what is in season when.
+Check out Indiana Grown’s, SavorInSeason.com to find out what produce is in season, when.
 Buy fresh, buy local and buy in season.

 Think “Whole Foods”

 Remember, most food comes to the farmers market without being processed first.
 Carrots come whole and unpeeled.
 Corn is sold in the husk.
 Just-harvested produce may take some additional care, but the superior flavor is worth the effort.